Edison State Community College: Regional locations

 An additional campus was opened in Greenville in the spring of 1979 in response to Edison State's commitment to providing quality education opportunities.
 Originally housed in a rented facility, the Wagner Avenue location was opened in 2001 and officially became Edison State at Greenville to better reflect the range of student services and enrollment opportunities available to area residents.

 Accreditation

 Edison State Community College is accredited by the Higher Learning Commission and is recognized with the highest order attainable by the Ohio Board of Regents.
+The institution is a member of the Strategic Ohio Council for Higher Education (SOCHE).

 Athletics

 The Edison State Community College athletic teams compete in Region XII as a Division II member of the National Junior College Athletic Association (NJCAA), regularly playing teams in the Midwest.
 Edison State is also a participating member of the Ohio Community College Athletic Conference (OCCAC).